DARLA'S ART ADVENTURE ABROAD to ITALY MAY 2020

 Plan to arrive at the Leonardo da Vinci Fiumicino airport (FCO) in Rome, no later than 10:30 am 9 May and ensure that your return flight departs no earlier than 10:30 am 19 May IMPORTANT: When booking your flight, remember if your program begins on 9 May, the flight will leave the US on 8 May.
 Be sure of your dates!
 A passport valid for six months beyond the length of stay is required for entry into Italy.
 If yours is about to or has expired renew it immediately.

 Our bus driver usually arrives at the airport around 10am.
 Your student packet will contain further details on the transport.
 Currently we have some in our group spending one night extra in the Rome airport area to accomodate an early flight leaving the next day.

 WHERE WILL WE VISIT?

-This itnerary includes only a sample of all Umbria has to offer.
+This itinerary includes only a sample of all Umbria has to offer.
 With so many incredible possibilities to choose from, the challenge is to find a good balance between excursions and studio time.
 We have found that an AM-Excursion, PM-Studio schedule with a few all-day trips gives partcipants a rich experience and stll provides the critcal downtime necessary to absorb it.